anagha-microsoft/databricks-workshops/iot/ProvisioningAndConfiguration.md

 ### 2.0.6.
 Add the Azure Cosmos DB SQL API dependencies to the cluster
 Add the Azure Cosmos DB SQL API, Spark connector library to the cluster<br>
 Find the compatible version on Maven central.
-For Databricks Runtime 4.3, Spark 2.3.1, Scala 2.11, the author used-<br>
-com.microsoft.azure:azure-cosmosdb-spark_2.3.0_2.11:1.2.7
+For Databricks Runtime 4.3, Spark 2.3.1, Scala 2.11, the author used the uber jar at https://search.maven.org/search?q=a:azure-cosmosdb-spark_2.3.0_2.11.
+Download the uber jar and attach to the cluster.
 LINK TO DOCS

 #### 2.0.7.
 STORAGE ACCT